Rosa Duarte metro station

 Rosa Duarte is a Santo Domingo Metro station on Line 2.
-It was open on 9 August 2018 as part of the section of Line 2 between Eduardo Brito and Concepción Bona.
+It was opened on 9 August 2018 as part of the section of Line 2 between Eduardo Brito and Concepción Bona.
 The station is located between Ercilia Pepin and Trina de Moya de Vasquez.

 This is an underground station built below Avenida San Vicente de Paúl.
 It is named in honor of Rosa Duarte.